RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.2 Technical Documentation/html.rst

 ------------------------
 *This page is only for patients.*

 Our website has two home pages, one for patients and one for carers.
 They are both follow the same style where notifications and reminders appear at the top of the page, their profile picture, username and option to edit their profile in the top left.
-Also down the side is the connections model, a search option to search other users, a search box to search the NHS website and a settings link to the settings page.
+Also down the side is the connections modal, a search option to search other users, a search box to search the NHS website and a settings link to the settings page.

-The connections model, shows in tables all the incoming, outgoing and completed connection.
+The connections modal, shows in tables all the incoming, outgoing and completed connection.
 You have the ability to delete current connections or cancel incoming and outgoing ones.
-To complete an incoming connection a user is required to enter in a 4 digit code provided by the connector in the model.
+To complete an incoming connection a user is required to enter in a 4 digit code provided by the connector in the modal.

 Underneath the notifications on the this page is all the active patients prescriptions and upcoming appointments.